microsoft/MIDI/README.md

 * A new combined multi-client MIDI 1.0, MIDI CI, and [MIDI 2.0 USB class driver](https://www.midi.org/specifications/midi-transports-specifications/usb/usb-midi-2-0-2)
 * A new combined multi-client MIDI 1.0, MIDI CI, and MIDI 2.0 API based on the Universal MIDI Packet (UMP) accessible to, at a minimum, C++ and C# applications.
+* A MIDI 2.0-capable loopback test transport
-* Infrastructure to provide for future implementations of virtual MIDI, MIDI processing like the MIDI Mapper used to provide, new transports and much more, all without requiring, in most cases, new driver code.
+* Infrastructure to provide for future implementations of MIDI processing like the MIDI Mapper used to provide, new transports and much more, all without requiring, in most cases, new driver code.
 * Infrastructure for a JSON-based configuration system for MIDI system profiles.
 * Additional API and enumeration information
   * End-user renaming / aliasing of devices / endpoints while also keeping the driver-supplied name accessible